 Website traffic is the number one imperative of 99-percent of the marketers on the Internet.
 How does one go about gaining more website traffic?
 That question is putting the cart before the horse.
-The first thing a person needs to do is measure current website traffic before embarking on gaining more traffic.
-The second step is to use some or all of the methods listed below to gain more targeted website traffic and the third step is to measure current visitors once again in order to calculate the success of the traffic-building campaign.
+The first thing a person needs to do is measure current website traffic before embarking on gaining more visitors.
+The second step is to use some or all of the methods listed below to gain more targeted website users and the third step is to measure current visitors once again in order to calculate the success of the traffic-building campaign.

 Measuring Website Traffic